stumptowndoug/muckrack_assignment/readme.md

 ![SQL Result](https://muckrack.s3.us-west-2.amazonaws.com/query_results.png)

 ## Doug Dement - SQL Notes
 The answer came back as expected with one exception, I've calculated the unix timestamp from hubspot (1534101377000) as being in the year 2018.
-It's possible I've interpreted this incorreclty but the date on epochconverter.com also showed 2018.
+It's possible I've interpreted this incorrectly but the date on epochconverter.com also showed 2018.

 ![Epoch Calc](https://muckrack.s3.us-west-2.amazonaws.com/epoch_calc.png)

 Please note that the hubspot table name is slightly different than laid out in the assignment document.
-This is simply how I setup the structure to test the code in postgres.
+This is simply how I set up the structure to test the code in postgres.

 ## Doug Dement - Appendix information